Prayer: Rationalist approach

 In this view, the ultimate goal of prayer is to help train a person to focus on divinity through philosophy and intellectual contemplation (meditation).
 This approach was taken by the Jewish scholar and philosopher Maimonides and the other medieval rationalists.
 It became popular in Jewish, Christian, and Islamic intellectual circles, but never became the most popular understanding of prayer among the laity in any of these faiths.

 In a rationalist approach, praying encompasses three aspects.
 First, 'logos', as the "idea" of the sender, secondly 'rhemata' as the words to express the idea, and thirdly 'rhemata' and 'logos', to where the idea is sent (e.g. to God, Allah).
 Thus praying is not a conversation with God, or Jesus but a one-way direction to the divine.
 Among the Abrahamic religions, Islam, Orthodox Christianity and Hasidic Judaism are likely most adhering to this concept, also because it does not allow secondary mythologies, and has taken its spiritual roots from Hellenistic philosophy, particularly from Aristotle.

 Similarly in Hinduism, the different divinities are manifestations of one God with associated prayers.
-However, many Indians – particularly Hindus – believe that God can be manifest in people, including in people of lower castes, such as Sadhus.
+However, many Hindus believe that God can be manifest in people, including in people of lower castes, such as Sadhus.